hawtio/hawtio-operator/README.md

 The operator covers the following cases:

 * Creation
-  * Create image stream, deployment config, config map, service and route resources
+  * Create Deployment, ConfigMap, Service and Route resources
   * Create a service account as OAuth client in `namespace` deployment
   * Create an OAuth client in `cluster` deployment
 * Update
-  * Reconcile the image stream tag and deployment trigger from the `version` field
+  * Reconcile the Deployment container image from the `version` field
-  * Reconcile the route host from the `routeHostName` field
+  * Reconcile the Route host from the `routeHostName` field
-  * Support emptying the `routeHostName` field (recreate the route to re-generate the host)
+  * Support emptying the `routeHostName` field (recreate the Route to re-generate the host)
-  * Reconcile the `replicas` count into the deployment config
+  * Reconcile the `replicas` field into the Deployment
+  * Reconcile the `resources` field into the Deployment
   * Support changing deployment type from / to `namespace` or `cluster`
-  * Remove previous route host from OAuth client in `cluster` deployment
+  * Remove previous Route host from the OAuth client in `cluster` deployment
-  * Trigger a rollout deployment on config map change
+  * Trigger a rollout deployment on ConfigMap changes
 * Deletion
-  * Remove image stream, deployment config, config map, service and route resources
+  * Remove the Deployment, ConfigMap, Service and Route resources
   * Remove the service account as OAuth client in `namespace` deployment
   * Remove the route URL from the OAuth client authorized redirect URIs in `cluster` deployment